Rexayo/click-match/README.md

 - The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 - The website was viewed on a variety of devices such as Desktop, Laptop, Samsung Galaxy Note 10, Samsung S9 & iPhone8 and iphone 12.
 - A large amount of testing was done to ensure that all pages were linking correctly.
+Details below

 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 - Additional automated testing was done using [Browser Stack](https://live.browserstack.com/)